 Getting out of bed can be a struggle

-Years later when my psoriatic arthritis would start to flare, I knew this would not be an easy task to bear.
 My friends and family don’t understand what I go through on a daily basis.
-They don’t have a clue of my pain or daily struggles.
+They don’t have a clue about my pain or daily struggles.
 I smile every day and always keep a positive attitude.

 Can you imagine yourself without psoriasis and psoriatic arthritis?
-What would it feel like to have clear skin; no flakes; no plaques or not to scratch?
+What would it feel like to have clear skin?
+No flakes or plaques to scratch?
 Imagine a world of not having to watch what you wear or have someone brush flakes off your shoulder.
 Wouldn’t this be grand?

-My doctor told me that 30 percent of people who get psoriasis will also get psoriatic arthritis that can cause pain, stiffness and swelling around the joints.
+My doctor told me that 30 percent of people who get psoriasis will also get psoriatic arthritis.
 You can get it at any time.
 Your genes are believed to play a major role in this disease.

 Because psoriatic arthritis symptoms can vary among individuals, there is no one specific test for psoriatic arthritis.
 They will do a detailed medical history and a physical exam.